Second Army (Turkey)

-The Second Army (2.
-Ordu) of the Turkish Army has headquarters in Malatya.
+The Second Army (2'nci Ordu Komutanlığı) of the Turkish Army has headquarters in Malatya.
 It protects Anatolia and it patrols the border with Syria, Iraq and Iran.
-Modern Turkish corps are referred to in TGS literature in Ottoman Turkish (1st) numerals.
-It is not clear when the change occurred.

-An arbitrary date of 1945 has been chosen as the point at which to start referring to corps in Ottoman Turkish numerals.
+From 1911 Ottoman and Turkish corps are referred to in TGS literature in Arabic (1st, rather than Roman "I") numerals.
+An arbitrary date of 1945 has been chosen as the point at which to start referring to corps in Arabic numerals.